 San José State University Members

-Wanda Hendrix is the Alumni Association President.
+Wanda Hendrix is the former President of the SJSU Alumni Association and a long time supporter of the Spartan Foundation.
 She retired as Treasury Manager from East Bay Municipal Utility District in 2013.
-Hendrix is the president-elect of the SJSU Alumni Association and a long time supporter of the Spartan Foundation.
 Hendrix resides in San Jose and is involved with many organizations in the San Jose community.

 David J. Neighbors is on the board through his role as the 2018-19 president of the Spartan Foundation.
 He is a Principal, the Office Tax Leader in Charge of CliftonLarsonAllen LLP's Silicon Valley practice, and has more than 30 years of business experience specializing in corporate and individual tax compliance and planning.
 Prior to CLA, Neighbors served in a number of roles with KPMG and Ernst & Young.